koushik80/city-bike/README.md

 </div>

 <div>
-<h4 align="center">I started this app and it's underdevelopment....README will be updated during working </h4>
+<h4 align="center">I started working on this app....
+README will be updated during working </h4>
 </div>

 ---